dhis2/wow-backend/guides/java11_pitfalls.md

 the unmodifiable list created by a collector do also not allow `null` values.
 If there is a chance for `null` values in the stream use `collect(toList())`.

+In JDK16 `Stream.toList()` is added which results in an unmodifiable list which does allow `null` values.

 ----

 ### `Stream.forEach` as a replacement for `for`/`while` loops